LongTran1406/toxicity_comment_prediction/README.md

-# Sentiment Classifier ML System
+# Sentinex: Sentiment Classifier ML System

 ## Introduction
 A production-grade machine learning system for real-time toxicity comment prediction.
 The system ingests comments via a REST API, processes them through a real-time feature pipeline, and returns toxicity predictions using a trained classifier registered in MLflow.